-Mining Plans:
+Mining Plans

-At Zacualpan, the Company has commenced production on the new Kena Vein South in the Guadalupe Mine, while optimizing silver and gold production.
-In the interim with changing metal prices the Company continues evaluation of the potential restart of the Capire open pit silver mine.
+At Zacualpan, the Company has commenced production on the new Kena Vein South in the Guadalupe Mine as well as other veins in the Pachuqueno area, while optimizing silver production.
+In the interim, with changing metal prices, the Company is planning the restart of the Carlos Pachecho gold mine and Veta Negra silver mine.